 The U.S. Army Corps of Engineers has been called in to dredge Ocean City’s inlet ahead of the White Marlin Open in August.
-This dredging project is set to happen during the third week of July.

 The U.S. Army Corps of Engineers (USACE) has acquired over $218 million for numerous Civil Works projects across the mid-Atlantic, including several here on the Eastern Shore of Maryland and in the Chesapeake Bay.